Toolkit for Developing High-Performing Industry Partnerships

 What success looks like

-• Employers attend meetings, invite peers to meetings, are responsive to requests, help determine priorities, and provide employer data to inform partnership priorities.
+- Employers attend meetings, invite peers to meetings, are responsive to requests, help determine priorities, co-invest to meet those priorities, and provide data to inform partnerships.

-• Employers making job design changes and taking action inside of their own organizations to invest in training, policies and practices that support worker retention and career advancement in an equitable manner.
+- Employers make job design changes and take action inside of their own organizations to invest in training, policies, and practices that support equitable worker retention and career advancement,

 Tools